 Secondary Infertility and Egg Donation

-Secondary infertility is often overlooked or perhaps I should say discounted.
+Secondary infertility is often overlooked or, sadly, dismissed as a 'real' infertility struggle.
 After all, if you have a child shouldn’t you be satisfied?
-Though, if you have ever had difficulty conceiving your second or third child when you have always longed to have at least two or more children, you know it can be painful and depressing.
-Add to that the guilt.
-Parents often feel they are being selfish for wanting more.
+If you have ever had difficulty conceiving your second or third child when you have always longed to have at least two or more children, you know it can be painful and depressing.
+Parents often feel guilty or think they are being selfish for wanting more.
 Infertile couples with no children get more understanding and support than those who have one child but then can’t achieve a second pregnancy on their own.

 In the field of infertility, where I help parents find donor eggs, I have found that parents who have a child or children are some of the hardest to match.
 Expectations are much higher to have the egg donor look like the mother and the child she already has.
 Once you have a child that you love with all of your heart it is hard to imagine that any other child can ever be as wonderful as the first.
 This is true regardless of biological connection.